 Teaching with FTS

 FTS is designed to be a scalable, broad-based system that allows large numbers of students to benefit from it.
 It is designed to be used in a variety of courses and has multiple components for this purpose.
 It is designed to be used in traditional classroom as well as online and distance learning courses.
-And it comes with a large emphasis on instructor training: we provide group training; one-on-one training; help with course outlines and integration strategies; and help deciding what parts of the system may be particularly suited to the course being taught.
+And it comes with a large emphasis on instructor training: we provide group training; one-on-one training; help with course outlines and integration strategies; and help with deciding what parts of the system may be particularly suited to the course being taught.

 Within finance, FTS is easily integrated into standard courses, such as: